amotivv-inc/memory-box-inference/USER_GUIDE.md

 ## Introduction

-The Enterprise AI Governance Platform is a comprehensive solution for governing, securing, and monitoring AI interactions between your applications and OpenAI's Responses API.
-It provides enterprise-grade features including authentication, user management, usage tracking, analytics, and compliance controls while maintaining full compatibility with OpenAI's API format.
+The Enterprise AI Gateway is a comprehensive solution for governing, securing, and monitoring AI interactions between your applications and AI provider APIs.
+It provides enterprise-grade features including authentication, user management, usage tracking, analytics, and compliance controls while maintaining full compatibility with standard AI API formats.

-This guide explains the key concepts, features, and patterns of the proxy to help you get the most out of its capabilities.
+This guide explains the key concepts, features, and patterns of the gateway to help you get the most out of its capabilities.

 ## Core Concepts

 ### Organizations

 **What they are:** Organizations are the top-level entities in the system.
-Each organization represents a company, team, or group that uses the proxy.
+Each organization represents a company, team, or group that uses the gateway.

 **How they work:**
 - Organizations own all other resources (users, API keys, personas)